abitdodgy/book-notes-pood/speaking-javascript/Chapter 1 - Basic JavaScript.md

     }
   ```

 * Functions in JavaScript can also be constructors for new objects.
-Constructors have two parts, the first which sets up instance data, and the second
+Creating a new object has two parts.
+First the construtor sets up instance data, and second the object prototype sets methods.
+The data of the constructor is specific to each instance, while the object prototype methods are inherited by all instances of the class.

   ````javascript
   var Mohamad(name, age) {